mbdevpl/open-fortran-parser-xml/README.rst

 dependencies
 ------------

-All dependencies of Java XML generator for OFP.
+Java XML generator for OFP and all of its dependencies.

 Python version >= 3.6.